bbyars/mountebank/README.md

 `./build` should do the trick on Mac and Linux, assuming you have node 0.10.
 If not, yell at me.

 `build.bat` is your friend on Windows.
 It's not as complete - linting is left out because those use bash shell scripts.
-Also, the tests that verify documentation integrity are also excluded because they depend on netcat.
+Also, some tests that verify documentation integrity are also excluded because they depend on netcat.

 If the `npm install` fails on Windows, it's probably `jsdom`.
 I had to install python 2.7 (not